LuaLS/LuaLS.github.io/docs/CONTRIBUTING-WIKI.md

 ## Article Frontmatter

-All wiki articles can contain frontmatter at the top of the file.
+All wiki articles must contain some frontmatter at the top of the file.

 |    Property     |    Type    | Required | Descripion                                                                                                                  |
 | :-------------: | :--------: | :------: | --------------------------------------------------------------------------------------------------------------------------- |